-The Company achieved an increase in its capital base after the balance date through the exercise of the Listed Options "RIMO", which were due for exercise by 31st August 2011.
-26,830,093 options were converted into fully paid ordinary shares at 4.0 cents per share, realising \$1,073,204 in new capital.
+The Company achieved an increase in its capital base after the balance date through a Placement and an SPP event, which raised on a combined basis, new capital before costs of \$2,540,500 through the issue of 84,683,333 new fully paid ordinary shares at 3.0 cents per share.
 No other matters or circumstances which have arisen since the end of the financial year significantly affected or may significantly affect the operations of the consolidated entity, the results of those operations, or the state of affairs of the consolidated entity in future financial years.